MicrosoftDocs/fabric-docs/docs/data-warehouse/tutorial-clean-up.md

 ---
-title: Data warehouse tutorial - clean up resources
+title: Data warehouse tutorial - clean up tutorial resources
-description: In this final tutorial step, learn how to delete an entire workspace, and delete individual reports, pipelines, warehouses, and other items. ms.reviewer: wiassaf ms.author: scbradl
+description: In this final tutorial step, clean up the workspace, individual reports, pipelines, warehouses, and other items you created as part of the tutorial. ms.reviewer: wiassaf ms.author: scbradl
 author: bradleyschacht